curl/everything-curl/http.md

 will explain how to do effective HTTP transfers and general fiddling with curl.

-This will mostly work the same way for HTTPS, as they're really the same thing under the hood, as HTTPS is HTTP with an extra security TLS layer.
+This will mostly work the same way for HTTPS, as they are really the same thing under the hood, as HTTPS is HTTP with an extra security TLS layer.
 See also the specific [HTTPS](#https) section below.